errorscode/obsidian-work-tracker/README.md

 This simple Obsidian plugin renders a GitHub-style calendar heatmap showing per-day activity for Markdown files in your vault.

 ## Features
-- Shows work in 3 formats (yearly,montly,weekly)
+- Shows the work that you have done in 3 formats (yearly,montly,weekly)
 - Each day is a square; color intensity shows number of modified markdown files that day
 - No external servers — data is collected locally from the vault
 - a color picker in the settings alongside